keu/docs/software/kubepodoperator-local.md

 ---
-title: 'How to Run the KubernetesPodOperator Locally'
+title: 'How to run the KubernetesPodOperator locally'
 sidebar_label: 'Local KubernetesPodOperator'
 id: kubepodoperator-local
 description: Test the KubernetesPodOperator on your local machine.
 ---

-## Setup Kubernetes
+## Set up Kubernetes

 ### Windows and Mac